ianblenke/docker-rtpengine/README.md

 ## Build and Run

-If you are running an Ubuntu or Debian docker host, you should be able to `docker-compose up` and it should just work.
+If you are running an Ubuntu, Debian, Centos, or Fedora docker host, you should be able to `docker-compose up` and it should just work.

-If you are running an RPM based distro, check out Binan/rtpengine-docker which is tested on Fedora.

 If you are running any other linux flavor as your docker host, this repository is not going to work for you as-is.